cugos/cugos.github.com/2023-spring-fling/index.md

 title: "2023 Spring Fling"
 event_date: "Friday April 21st (main conference) and Saturday April 22nd (OSM Hackathon-OpenSidewalks Project) 2023"
 event_time: "8:30 AM - 4:00 PM"
 event_description: "Please join CUGOS, the UW Taskar Center for Accessible Technology and local OpenStreetMap community for an exciting two-day meeting on Pedestrian/Bike/Transit Access, Open Source Geospatial tools, data, and Social Justice in and beyond the Puget Sound region.
-This page is describing the CUGOS part of the conference, note that it is jointly held in the same building and time as the 2023 <em>Open the Paths Conference</em>."
+This page is describing the CUGOS part of the conference, note that the Spring Fling is jointly held in the same building and time with the <em>2023 Open the Paths Conference</em>."
 event_location: "Univ. of Washington, Seattle, WA.
 Bill & Melinda Gates Center for CS & Engineering(CSE2)"
 event_register-url: "https://cugos_spring_fling_2023_tickets.eventbrite.com"
 markers: